An emblematic basilica

-As for the ciborium offered by Cardinal Caverot, housing the main altar, Sainte-Marie Perrin gets his inspiration from the one at the Val-de-Grace and brings a baroque souvenir.
-Millefaut will be in charge of sculpting a Virgin in order to give this place all its majesty.
+As for the ciborium offered by Cardinal Caverot, housing the main altar, Sainte-Marie Perrin got his inspiration from the one at the Val-de-Grace and brought a baroque souvenir.
+Millefaut was in charge of sculpting a Virgin in order to give this place all its majesty.

-Eight chapels conceived as so many paintings of the life of Mary, from the Nativity to the Assumption, and as many different sets and works to discover.
-Works by Larrivé, Castex, Millefaut, Puech, Dufraine, Belloni and Guillaume, made between 1899 and 1943, bear witness to a great diversity of inspiration.
+Eight chapels, so many works designed to represent Mary’s life from Nativity to the Assumption and so many different decor and masterpieces to discover.
+Works by Larrivé, Castex, Millefaut, Puech, Dufraine, Belloni and Guillaume, made between 1899 and 1943, show a great diversity of inspiration.